 New rules are provided for risk factors set out in both the summary and the body of a prospectus:

 • Risk factors contained in the prospectus summary should consist of a limited selection of specific risks, which the issuer considers to be of most relevance to the investor when the latter is making an investment decision.
 These factors should therefore be specific to the relevant offer and prepared for the benefit of investors only.
 It shall not give general statements on risk nor consist in a limitation of liability.
 Additionally, the total number of risk factors included in the summary shall not exceed 15 in total.

 The first glance of the PR shows that this new set of provisions has been drafted in to modernize and to move forward with the completion of the Capital Markets Union Action Plan by introducing a more flexible and efficient regime.
-The major changes will nevertheless only become applicable in approximately two years; hence, only time may reveal whether this new set of rules will be able to fix the flaws detected at the level of the current regime.
+The major changes will nevertheless only become applicable in approximately two years; hence, only time will reveal whether this new set of rules will be able to fix the flaws detected at the level of the current regime.

 |1.||↑||As amended by Directive 2010/73.|

-|2.||↑||It shall be noted that a regulation, unlike a directive, is a legal act of the EU that need not to be implemented by any of its Member States in order to become enforceable as law across the Union.|
+|2.||↑||It shall be noted that a regulation, unlike a directive, is a legal act of the EU that need not to be implemented by any of its Member States to become enforceable as law across the Union.|

-|4.||↑||E.g. The PD along with the Transparency Directive tend to create an exemption threshold that hinders issuers to offer debt securities with low denomination per unit which leads to liquidity problems.
-Such threshold may also prevent small and retail investors to enter capital markets because of their inability to accept the required price (p.
+|4.||↑||E.g. The PD along with the Transparency Directive tend to create an exemption threshold that hinders issuers to offer debt securities with low denomination per unit, which leads to liquidity problems.
+Such a threshold may also prevent small and retail investors to enter capital markets because of their inability to accept the required price (p.
 9 and following).|

 |5.||↑||E.g. the threshold of ‘companies with reduced market capitalization’ definition under the PD does not match with the threshold given for the same concept under MiFID II.|

 |6.||↑||Directive 2014/59/EU (Article 53(2), 59(2) or 63 (1) or (2) ).|

-|7.||↑||E.g. article 7(4) of this regulation provides for a predefined structure for summaries: The summary shall be made up of the following four sections: (a) an introduction, containing warnings; (b) key information on the issuer; (c) key information on the securities; (d) key information on the offer of securities to the public and/or the admission to trading on a regulated market.
-Furthermore, the summary shall not count more than seven A4-sides of a printed paper and the characters of the document shall still be in readable size and the language and wording of the document shall be clear, non-technical, concise and comprehensible for investors.|
+|7.||↑||E.g. article 7(4) of this regulation provides a predefined structure for summaries: The summary shall comprise four sections: (a) an introduction, containing warnings; (b) key information on the issuer; (c) key information on the securities; (d) key information on the offer of securities to the public and/or the admission to trading on a regulated market.
+Furthermore, the printed summary shall not be more than seven A4-sides, the font shall be in a readable size, and the language and wording of the document shall be clear, non-technical, concise, and comprehensible for investors.|